creptic/qbt-onadd/README.md

 ***
 ## Requirements:
 - https://github.com/fedarovich/qbittorrent-cli  also available in [AUR](https://aur.archlinux.org/packages/qbittorrent-cli) (tested with v1.8.24285.1)
-- qBittorent server info can be set manully in qbittorrent-cli or via script.
+- qBittorrent server info can be set manully in qbittorrent-cli or via script.
 (See [Setup and Testing](#setup-and-testing))
 - qBittorrent server (webui).
-Tested with qbittorrent-nox
+Tested with qbittorrent-nox (tested with qBittorrent v5.1.0)
 ***
 ## Basic Usage:
 - Teminal: (category is optional)